stygian-phrygian/cuenca/README.md

     Configure your guest OS to have a named host network adaptor.

-    Open client.html in your guest OS browser then switch focus outside the VM.
+    Download client.html to your guest OS.

 ##Usage